mantidproject/mantid/docs/source/algorithms/PowderDiffILLDetScanReduction-v1.rst

 Normalisation Options
 ---------------------

-The default is for normalisation to monitor, but this can be skipped.
+The default is for normalisation to monitor, in which case the counts will be scaled up by 10ˆ6 after dividing by monitor counts.

 Output
 ------